trevin-j/SortingVisualizer/README.md

 The program was developed using Visual Studio 2022 (preview), using the Visual Studio compiler for C++ 20, though, I didn't use anything that was specific to that C++ version, so the same code should work with previous versions of C++.

 I used the SFML library for graphics.
-The entire SFML library is included in the project, though many features are not actually used, so one thing I will do when I get the chance is remove the extra features and un-include them in the solution.
-SFML's license is included in `dependencies\SFMLx64\SFML_license.md`.
-I made no modifications to the SFML library for this program.

-The debug files for SFML are not being tracked by git, so the linker will give warnings, but everything should compile fine.

-If you use Visual Studio, the program should compile without problems without needing to do anything extra.
-All dependencies should be included in the repository.
+You will need to manually install SFML on your computer, and then set up the project to include the necessary files for SFML.
+You can find how to do this on the [SFML website.](https://www.sfml-dev.org/tutorials/2.5/)

 # Useful Websites